lesnikyan/lisapet/readme.md

 firstName = names[0]
 ```
 Negative indexes are allowed.
-It assesses to the element by position from the end of list.
+It accesses to the element by position from the end of list.
-`[-1]` is a last element of list.
+`[-1]` is a last element.
 ```
 nums = [1,2,3,4,5]
 print(nums[-2])